mlBhanuYerra/mlbhanuyerra.github.io/_posts/2019-11-16-Cookbook-Recommendation-Amazon-Reviews.md

 - Products Table used for cookbook titles and description, and
 - Reviews Table used for extracting user ratings.

-An illustation of how data looks on Amazon.com website is shown in Figure 1.
+An illustration of how data looks on Amazon.com website is shown in Figure 1.

 ![Cookbook Data Format on Amazon.com](/img/cookbooks/data_example.png "Amazon.com cookbooks") *Figure 1: A sample cookbook data point*